The General Structure of Optimal Investment and Consumption with Small Transaction Costs: Main Results

 \section{Main Results}

-With the inputs from the frictionless problem at hand, the impact of small proportional transaction costs $\varepsilon_t>0$ on optimal investment and consumption policies, welfare, and implied trading volume can now be quantified as follows.
+With the inputs from the frictionless problem, the impact of small proportional transaction costs $\varepsilon_t>0$ on optimal investment and consumption policies, welfare, and implied trading volume can now be quantified as follows.